UncleRus/MultiOSD/doc/source/lowlevel/console.rst

 scr
 ^^^

-Setup OSD screens layout using panels.
+Setup the OSD screens layout using panels.

 scr d
 """""

-Dump screen layout.
+Dump current screen layout.

 Usage: ``scr d [ <screen> ]``.
    - ``screen`` - screen number, 0..7.
-Without this arg will dumps all screens.
+Without this arg will dumps all the screens.

 *Example*